Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/src/main/resources/archetype-resources/README.md

 Welcome to your [Plume](https://github.com/Coreoz/Plume) project!
 Here are some reminders to get your project up and running.

-If you just created the project, you need to have a look at the [finalizing project creation](https://github.com/Coreoz/Plume-archetypes/blob/master/plume-archetype-querydsl-jersey-guice-grizzly#finalizing-project-creation) section in the project Maven Archetype.
+If you just created the project, you should have a look at the [finalizing project creation](https://github.com/Coreoz/Plume-archetypes/blob/master/plume-archetype-querydsl-jersey-guice-grizzly#finalizing-project-creation) section in the project Maven Archetype.

 Configuring your IDE
 --------------------